Your marriage is worth celebrating!

 These telling experiences that I observed over 26 years in the classroom teaching two generations of children, combined with my own challenging childhood experience, pushed me to study the most current research on how marriages can work best.
 I want to share that knowledge with you and help you make your marriage last.

-You already know that it’s vital that marriages stay together for the sake of the children; but beyond that it’s just as critical that marriages last for the sake of the spouses too.
+You've probably heard people say that marriages should stay together for the sake of the children; but beyond that it’s just as critical that marriages last for the sake of the spouses too.

-WHY is it necessary for couples to stay together for the sake of spouses, too?
+WHY is it necessary for couples to stay together for the sake of the adults?

 But how can you get your marriage back on track if the wheels are already coming off?